timofeysie/rainbow-connection/docs/raspberry-pi-zero-w-setup.md

 Some sample files are in the python\utils directory of this repo, as well as available for download in the link above with a bit of searching.

+- wpa_supplicant.conf
+- userconf.txt
+- ssh

+Modify the first two as indicated below and copy them to the SSM card to create the authenticated user with wifi access on first boot.

 ## The wpa_supplicant.conf file

 This is the format of the file from the video in the link above: